Medical oncologist Dana Rathkopf (left) considers treatment options for a man with an aggressive form of prostate cancer.

 If there’s evidence that the cancer is aggressive, your doctor may recommend that you also receive one or a combination of drugs.
-These systemic (whole-body) therapies — including hormone therapy, chemotherapy, immune therapy, and bone-protecting treatments — circulate throughout the body and attack cancer cells wherever they are.
+These systemic (whole body) therapies — including hormone therapy, chemotherapy, bone-targeted therapy and immune therapy — circulate throughout the body and attack cancer cells wherever they are.
 They can also prevent the development of new tumors.

-If your prior medical history, current PSA level, or the rate at which your PSA level is rising (doubling time) suggest that your cancer is unlikely to become detectable, cause symptoms, or shorten your life expectancy, we may recommend monitoring you closely over time and deferring more aggressive treatment.
+If your prior medical history, current PSA level, or the rate at which your PSA level is rising suggest that your cancer is unlikely to cause symptoms or shorten your life expectancy, we may recommend monitoring you closely over time and deferring more aggressive treatment.

-Even if findings during surgery or imaging scans clearly indicate that your cancer has spread from the prostate to the lymph nodes, bones, or other parts of your body, we may be able to offer you treatments that address the illness and prolong your life.
+If findings during surgery or imaging scans indicate that your cancer has spread (metastasized) from the prostate to the lymph nodes, bones, or other parts of your body, we can offer you treatments that address the illness and prolong your life.

-For many men with metastatic disease, we’re able to offer combinations of approaches that address more advanced localized and metastatic prostate cancers.
-We’ll combine whatever therapies are needed to best control your disease.
+For many men with metastatic disease, we’re able to offer combinations of approaches.
 The selection of treatments we recommend will depend on many factors, including the specific parts of your body to which the cancer has spread and whether you’re experiencing such symptoms as discomfort or pain.

-If you don’t have symptoms, we’ll offer treatment options that can often prevent or delay them from occurring in the future.
-Treatment approaches we often offer for men with metastatic prostate cancer include the following.
+If you don’t have symptoms, we may offer treatment options that can often prevent or delay them from occurring.
+Treatment approaches we often offer for men with metastatic prostate cancer include the following:

 These drugs circulate throughout the body and attack cancer cells wherever they are.
-Systemic therapies include hormone therapy, chemotherapy, biologic approaches, and immunotherapy.
+Systemic therapies include hormone therapy, chemotherapy, biologic approaches, and bone-targeted therapy.

 Clinical Trials and Other Investigational Therapies